ethanuppal/marlin/docs/testing_verilog.md

 The only required package is `verilog` from dumbname; everything else is just for fun.
+It's a good idea to fix a particular revision at this stage of development (and make sure to update it frequently insofar as it doesn't break your code!).

 Finally, we'll want to actually write the code that drives our project in `main.rs`: